 If you’re a refugee or asylum seeker applying to higher education, there may be support available to help you with finance and your studies.
 It is a good idea to contact course providers before you apply, to discuss if they can offer you support, and what this might be.

-The financial help available will depend on your immigration status, and where you live (your residential status).
-In Scotland, please visit the UKCISA website for full details HERE
+The financial help available will depend on your immigration status and where you live (your residential status) – keep updated on the UKCISA website for more information.

-Every year, over 60,000 students with learning differences apply through UCAS to study at university or college in the UK, and access a range of support to help them succeed with their studies, day-to-day activities, travel and lifestyle.
+Every year, over 60,000 students with a physical and/or mental health condition, long-term illness, or learning difference apply through UCAS to study at a university or college in the UK, and access a range of support available to help with their studies, day-to-day activities, travel, or lifestyle.

-Don’t forget to tell the university or college about any impairment or condition on your UCAS application – this helps to put the support in place ready for your arrival.
+Don’t forget to tell the university or college about your circumstances in your application – this helps to put the support in place ready for your arrival.
 This information is not used to make a decision on your application and it is only shared with those involved in supporting you, or making the arrangements for your support.

-Research is vital to making your choices, and there is lots to think about.
-Never be put off by any assumptions about your impairment as most course can be made accessible with the appropriate support.
+Research is vital to making your choices and there is lots to think about.
+Never be put off by any assumptions as most course can be made accessible with the appropriate support.

-The providers website will be your starting point – easily find information and advice about learning and assessment methods, support provided, and the contact details for student support services.
+The provider’s website will be your starting point.
+There should be advice about learning and assessment methods, support provided, and the contact details for student support services.

 Open Days are a valuable way to find out about a university or college first-hand – you can tour the facilities, speak to staff and current students, and really get a feel for whether you would like to study there.
-Click HERE on how to prepare for open days and visits.
+UCAS has a GUIDE on how to prepare for open days and visits if you have a disability.

 We recommend getting in touch with the college or university once you have accepted an offer to discuss the arrangements for your arrival.
 It’s is important to note that you are in full control of your support and if you decide you don’t need it, you don’t have to use it.